ryanhchung/single-cell/scRNA_CAF_wholeprocess.md

   }
 }
 ```
-n1, n2, n3, n4 -> gene expression data divided from overlap_ovarian_nfib
-processed based on the cluster information.
+n1, n2, n3, n4 -> gene expression data divided from overlap_ovarian_nfib base on the cluster information.
 It can be changed by your own cluster.

 ```r
 for(i in 1:length(rownames(spearman))){